jamesaniciete/Portfolio/README.md

 # Portfolio
 Hi there!
-This is a portfolio containing a sample of my past project work.\
+This is a portfolio containing a sample of my past project work.

-The files are grouped as follows\\
+The files are grouped as follows:

 Predictive Modeling Project:
   - Billie Eilish Project (Excel/R/SAS):